leovagostinho/adaptive-modal/README.md

 # Adaptive Modal

 A responsive interface component that seamlessly transforms between a centered modal on desktop and a bottom drawer on mobile devices, providing an optimal user experience across all screen sizes.
-Built with React, Tailwind CSS, and Radix UI primitives.
+Built with React, Tailwind CSS, Radix UI primitives, and [shadcn/ui](https://ui.shadcn.com/) components.

 ## Features